 The 600m long beach faces due north.
-There is a lookout and car park on Cylinder Head and a walking track down to the centre of the beach.
-The beach is bordered by the points and rocky shore platforms, together with rocks in the centre.
+There is a lookout and car park on Cylinder Head and a walking track down to the center of the beach.
+The beach is bordered by points and rocky shore platforms, together with rocks in the center.
 Waves averaging 1m move around Point Lookout and, together with the sand, they move around to maintain a highly variable, 100m wide surf zone, usually with a deep trough between the beach and outer bar/sand waves.

-In 1956 a skeleton and boot were uncovered in the sand on this beach, and it is believed they were the remains of the Prosperity’s mate or cook. the finding gave the beach it’s name.
+In 1956 a skeleton and boot were uncovered in the sand on this beach, and it is believed they were the remains of Prosperity’s mate or cook. the finding gave the beach its name.

 Can offer low right-handers on a larger swell.

 The north side is very accessible for beach fishing, usually with a range of holes and gutters associated with the bars and sand waves.

 On leash at all times.